Brand Marketing Manager

 Date of last Position Review:

-The role of the Brand Marketing Manager is to lead a larger brand marketing team to maximize the sales potential of Capcom products.
-You will be responsible for managing effective, innovative, and cost-efficient marketing campaigns in North and South America territories, and working collaboratively with Capcom’s European and Japanese promotional teams, as well as R&D. The Brand Marketing Manager should be capable of managing a large AAA marketing campaign with limited oversight, as well as management of Associate Product Managers if applicable.
+The role of the Brand Marketing Manager is to lead a larger brand marketing team to maximize the sales potential of assigned Capcom's products.
+Responsible for managing effective, innovative, and cost-efficient marketing campaigns in North and South America territories, and working collaboratively with Capcom’s European and Japanese promotional teams, as well as R&D. The Brand Marketing Manager should be capable of managing a large AAA marketing campaign with limited oversight, as well as management of Associate Product Managers if applicable.

 Manages Associate Brand Manager(s) when applicable